Asylum of the Damned

 Asylum of the Damned, Columbia Tristar (2004), also known as Hellborn, CDA Entertainment, is a 2003 horror film written by Matt McCombs, directed by Philip J Jones and starring Matt Stasi and Bruce Payne.

 Plot

-A young psychology student, named James Bishop (Matt Stasi), is recruited by St. Andrews Mental Hospital.
+A newly graduated doctor named James Bishop (Matt Stasi), is recruited by St. Andrews Mental Hospital to join their psychiatry residency program.
 He is given the opportunity to care for mentally ill patients under the tutelage of Dr McCort (Bruce Payne).
 James' enthusiasm for his new job soon develops into concern when some of the patients die mysteriously.
 When James seeks to learn more about the deaths, he notes a change in the behaviour of his colleagues.
 James comes to realise that a Devil has taken over the minds of the patients and that his colleagues are allowing it to harvest them.